CSSP Future Scholars

 5. Be either a first year freshman or transfer student.
 (Note: After the 3rd week of the semester, open to all student class levels.)

 FINANCIAL AID APPLICANTS AND RECIPIENTS PLEASE NOTE: Although this program provides a number of excellent benefits, receipt of a scholarship is based on eligibility.
 If a student is already receiving a “full package,” he/she may not be able to participate in this program.
-Career Services Counselors and staff are not qualified to make any financial aid determinations.
+Career Development Center Counselors and staff are not qualified to make any financial aid determinations.
 Therefore, before contacting the agencies in this program to set up an interview, students should discuss their financial aid package with the Financial Aid Office, Joyal Administration 296, 559.278.2182, to verify that they have eligibility to earn the scholarship on top of their financial aid package.

 HOW DO STUDENTS APPLY?